ExecuteGraph runs graphs with user-specified settings and provides execution results and tracking details to output ports.

 |timeZone||string||Overrides the component attribute Time zone.|

 Graph parameters passed to the executed graph.
-Primary way of definition of graph parameters is direct mapping to JobParameters record available in Input mapping dialog, where you can easily populate prepared graph parameters extracted from executed graph.
+Primary way of the definition of graph parameters is direct mapping to JobParameters record available in Input mapping dialog, where you can easily populate prepared graph parameters extracted from executed graph.

 Graph parameters defined via this map have the highest priority.
 This map can be used in case the set of graph parameters is not available in design time of jobflow.